 From optical illusions and impossible architecture to realistic natural landscapes: the work of Maurits Cornelis Escher (1898-1972) has it all.
-In 2023 it will be 125 years since his birth.
-With the world’s largest museum collection of Escher’s work, Kunstmuseum Den Haag and Escher in The Palace will be the focus of this special anniversary year.
+In 2023 it is 125 years since his birth.
+With the world’s largest museum collection of Escher’s work, Kunstmuseum Den Haag and Escher in The Palace are the focus of this special anniversary year.

 Escher: Eternity and Infinity

 Escher in The Palace – until 12 February 2023

 Escher: Eternity and Infinity traces Escher’s development as an artist, from his early woodcuts of human subjects, the natural world and landscapes, to his revolutionary tessellations, metamorphoses, impossible buildings and optical illusions.
 The themes of eternity and infinity constantly recur in Escher’s work, and this exhibition highlights their key role in his entire oeuvre.

 Kunstmuseum Den Haag – 18 February to 10 September 2023

 Step into the world of Escher – quite literally, at Kunstmuseum Den Haag’s Escher – Other World.
 This exhibition allows visitors to experience the work of Escher as never before.
 His famous prints, featuring optical illusions, impossible architecture, reflections and the natural world are combined with spectacular installations by Belgian artistic duo Gijs Van Vaerenbergh.
 The interaction between Escher’s prints and the spatial installations of Gijs Van Vaerenbergh offer visitors a unique experience and a deeper exploration of Escher’s work.